Stealthy Shapes: How to Make an Aircraft Invisible to Radar

 - Use scissors to cut the paper to size, if necessary.

-- Using the tips of the scissors, cut a hole just above the sensor that is just big enough for the flashlight to fit through.
+- Using the tips of the scissors, cut a hole in the middle of the long side of the box, about 2 inches from the bottom.
+Make the hole just big enough for the flashlight to fit through.

 Figure 4.
-This photo shows how to set up your LED flashlight, lux meter sensor, and lux meter display on one end of the box.
+This photo shows how to set up your flashlight, lux meter sensor, and the cord to the lux meter display on one end of the box.

 Constructing Your Test Shapes

-- Form a cylinder shape out of a piece of white paper by overlapping its short ends slightly and taping them together.
+- Form a cylinder shape out of a piece of white paper by overlapping its short ends slightly and taping them together on the inside, as shown in Figure 6.
 The cylinder should be able to stand upright inside the box, without having the lid of the box touch it when the box is closed.

 - Crumple another piece of white paper into a loose ball, then un-crumple it, and repeat step 1.

 - Fold a third piece of paper across its width into fourths, so that it has up-and-down ridges like a "W" when observed from the end.
+A schematic representation is shown in Figure 6.
 When placed upright, the shape should be able to fit inside the box, without touching the lid when the box is closed.

-- Fold a fourth piece of paper in half, across its width, so that it looks like a "V" when viewed from its end.
+- Fold a fourth piece of paper in half, across its width, so that it looks like a "V" when viewed from its end as shown in Figure 6.

 Finding a Good Location for Testing Inside the Box

-- Place the regular cylinder in the center of the box, so that it is upright and directly in line with the flashlight.
+- Place the regular cylinder in the center of the box, so that it is upright and directly in line with the flashlight, as shown in Figure 7.

 - Close the box.
 If the flaps on the lid of the box don't stay down, weigh them down lightly with your lab notebook.